 - Work with Git in Azure DevOps for repository integration and version control, enhancing efficiency and collaboration for government projects.

-This instructor-led, live training (online or onsite) is aimed at intermediate to advanced-level professionals who wish to apply GitLab for advanced CI/CD workflows, project structuring, and collaborative development using the Free edition of GitLab.
+This instructor-led, live training (online or onsite) is designed for intermediate to advanced professionals who wish to utilize GitLab for advanced CI/CD workflows, project structuring, and collaborative development using the Free edition of GitLab.

 By the end of this training, participants will be able to:

-- Implement advanced GitLab CI/CD pipelines with custom runners and reusable templates.
+Implement sophisticated GitLab CI/CD pipelines with custom runners and reusable templates.

-- Apply GitLab Pages, release workflows, and secure configurations in real-world projects for government.
+Apply GitLab Pages, release workflows, and secure configurations in real-world scenarios for government projects.

 This instructor-led, live training (conducted online or on-site) is aimed at software engineers and other professionals who wish to learn how to use Gerrit as a Git repository and conduct code reviews for government projects.